ericstratford/protein-packed-meals/README.md

 For this project, we are mostly going to be looking at the protein/calorie ratio, which measures the grams of protein per calorie in a given meal.
 To find this value, convert the protein PDV into grams and divide that by the calories.
 And because some recipes have 0 calories, we need to fix the statistic by replacing NaN values with 0.

 Now that we can easily work with the Protein/Calorie statistic, shown as 'Pro/Cal', we need to get a column which classifies each recipe into its respective meal type.
-For this project, the categories we will use are ['Breakfast', 'Lunch', 'Dessert', 'Snacks', 'Beverage', and 'Dinner']
+For this project, the categories we will use are ['Breakfast', 'Lunch', 'Dessert', 'Snacks', 'Beverage', and 'Dinner'].

 After the meals are all classified, we will also remove all of the non-classified recipes.
 We are going to finish by only keeping the columns we are interest in.

 After the cleaning, we are left with a dataframe looking like this: